Scapa Flow and the Churchill Barriers

 I asked the driver to let me out on the south side of Burray Village, giving me a good view of Barrier #4 crossing over the narrow sound to South Ronaldsay.
 Then I turned and walked back the way the bus had come.

 There isn't much in Burray Village.
 There are several homes, some offering B&B, but really just the one general store.
-Residents must travel to Kirkwall for many things, where there's a Tesco supermarket and some building supply places amother other businesses.
+Residents must travel to Kirkwall to find a Tesco supermarket, building supply places, and other businesses.

 Churchill Barrier #4 crossing from Burray to South Ronaldson.